Originally published Dec. 17, 2021; updated Dec. 22, 2022.

-Some curbside trash programs will also accept trees, at least for a limited time.
+Some curbside trash programs will also pick up trees, at least for a limited time.
 If you’re unsure, check with your hauler directly.

-- Fayetteville will pick up live trees on the same day as regular trash collection until Jan.
-15.
+- Fayetteville will pick up live trees on the same day as regular trash collection through January.

 - Huntsville: the Madison County Solid Waste & Recycling Center at 173 Madison 6553.

-- Prairie Grove: Boston Mountain Solid Waste District accepts lights at 11398 Bond Road (also takes cardboard and trees; see other sections).
+- Prairie Grove: Boston Mountain Solid Waste District accepts lights at 11398 Bond Road.

 - Springdale‘s drop-off center at 1809 Lowell Road.